 Meet the citizenship and security requirements to gain SV security clearance for this trade.

-The New Zealand Army provides a Fellowship training programme for those training towards their Fellowship of the Royal New Zealand College of General Practice.
-The NZ Army also supports vocational training in other disciplines such as sports, occupational and emergency medicine.
+The New Zealand Army provides a Fellowship training programme to enable training towards the Fellowship of the Royal New Zealand College of General Practice.
+A selection and prioritisation process is used for acceptance on this pathway.
+The NZ Army may also support vocational training in other disciplines such as sports, occupational and emergency medicine.

 - You must be medically fit for service.